-Here’s a timely message from Amy Long, Director of Children, Youth & Family Ministry at Redeemer – Black History Month gives us a unique opportunity to highlight and learn from Black voices of faith!
+Here’s a timely message from Amy Long, former Director of Children, Youth & Family Ministry at Redeemer – Black History Month gives us a unique opportunity to highlight and learn from Black voices of faith!

 At Redeemer our vision is to be a Christ-centered, diverse community united by God’s redeeming love, growing together and going together.
 One way that we deepen our unity in diversity is by learning to listen to the voices of one another.